 - Pollution prevention information, including any activities conducted to reduce environmental impact during the reporting year.

 The NPRI Reporting framework is complex; an assessment of your facility’s operations is needed to determine whether the reporting thresholds are met.
-Keystone Environmental’s team of trained professionals stay up to date on current reporting regulations and requirements to ensure that we assist you efficiently in assessing your operations and collect the appropriate data required to complete your submission.
+Keystone Environmental’s technical experts stay updated on current reporting regulations and requirements to ensure we can efficiently assist in assessing your operations and collecting the appropriate data required to complete your submission.

-For more information about NPRI reporting and how it affects you, please contact our Engineering Department Head, Richard Johns.
+For more information, contact our Engineering Department Head, Richard Johns.